 You might also run into a Carpenter bee nest.
 Carpenter bees differ from regular Honey bees—they are not domesticated, they do not produce edible honey and they do not build hives.
 Although they don’t feed on wood, they tunnel and burrow inside it.
 Carpenter bees nest in wooden walls, foundations, fences, decks, patio furniture and even window frames, as well as trees, tree trunks and dry wood.

 They are also slightly more aggressive than honey bees.
 While they do not cause immediate damage, with time they cause serious structural instability.
 They create perfectly round holes, about half a centimetre in diameter.
 They also leave a pile of sawdust below fresh holes.

 What to do in case of a bees infestation

 Do not try to remove the hive yourself!
 Experienced bee-keepers know how to move the nest without irritating the bees.
 They use professional clothing equipment which minimises the risk of bee stings.
 They also know how to behave around bees without them feeling threatened.
 After the nest is removed, it is moved to a safer location, far from rural areas.
 The captured hive can also be domesticated.

-Honey bees population is on the decline around the world and specialists try their best to preserve them, as they are integral component of the biodiversity on Earth.
+The honey bees population is on the decline around the world and specialists try their best to preserve them, as they are an integral component of the biodiversity on Earth.

 Keep in mind that we only aim to provide some useful information about bees in general.
 We cannot guarantee that the insects you're dealing with corresponds to the same description and are exactly the same.